-During the month of November, 2014, and previous months when so ordered by a Court or so bound by a contract failed to give Faith Ellen Pollina the sum fixed by that Court or laid down in the contract as maintenance.
-2. Having seen the judgement of the Court of Magistrates (Gozo) as a Court of Criminal Judicature of the 22nd September, 2015, whereby the Court, after having seen articles 338(z) of Chapter 9 of the Laws of Malta, found the accused guilty as charged but discharged him from any punishment on conditions that he does not commit another offence within the period of three (3) months from the date of the judgement, in accordance with the provisions of Article 22 Chapter 446 of the Laws of Malta.
+2. Having seen the judgement of the Court of Magistrates (Gozo) as a Court of Criminal Judicature of the 22nd September, 2015, whereby the Court, after having seen articles 338(z) of Chapter 9 of the Laws of Malta, found the accused guilty as charged but discharged him from any punishment on conditions that he does not commit another offence within the period of three (3) months from the day of the judgement, in accordance with the provisions of Article 22 Chapter 446 of the Laws of Malta.

-Furthermore, the Court ordered the acused to effect payment in the amount of nine hundred Euros (€900.00) within one (1) month from the date of the judgement, in accordance with the provisions of Article 24, Chapter 446 of the Laws of Malta.
+Furthermore, the Court orderedd the acused to effect payment in the amount of nine hundred Euros (€900.00) within one (1) month from the day of the judgement, in accordance with the provisions of Article 24, Chapter 446 of the Laws of Malta.